Productivity hacks - 12 min read

 Richard is working in the manufacturing industry as an Administrator.
 He uses time blocking for tasks such as inventory management and quality control.
 This helps him to manage his individual workload and meet departmental deadlines.
 He also recommends the method to Deja, the HR Manager, as a useful way of organizing her limited focus time around all the interviews and meetings she attends.

 Hannes is a senior manager in the banking sector.
 He uses time blocking to manage the many tasks he has to juggle, from client meetings and portfolio management to drafting documents.
 The method helps him allocate time for deep work, which is essential for complex analysis and strategic planning.
-With time set aside for continuous learning, he can stay on top of industry legislation, laws, and market trends
+With time set aside for continuous learning, he can stay on top of industry legislation, laws, and market trends.

 Not all professions will benefit from time blocking.
 If your job is extremely reactive by design, and you don’t work in a digital environment, time blocking in the traditional sense isn’t a practical solution.
 See the examples below: